-The proposed Rule changes will require the Louisiana Board of Pharmacy (LBP) to publish the proposed and final rules in the state register, resulting in printing expenses of \$500 in FY 2023 and \$500 in FY 2024.
+The proposed rule changes will require the Louisiana Board of Pharmacy (LBP) to publish the proposed and final rules in the state register, resulting in printing expenses of \$500 in FY 2023 and \$500 in FY 2024.
 There will be no additional expenditures or cost savings to state or local governmental units.

-The proposed changes in §2511 clarify the definition of an electronic prescription, define practitioner, add a description of patient authority to acquire a prescription drug or device, add a requirement for pharmacies to transfer filled and unfilled prescriptions when requested by the patient, add a definitive list of practitioners authorized to issue prescriptions, address clarification of information required on prescriptions and allow prescription adaptation by the pharmacies from requesting refill authorization from the prescriber in the absence of a request from the patient, his agent, or his caregiver and clarify that pharmacies may offer their patient an auto-refill service to facilitate refill requests.
+The proposed changes in §2511 clarify the definition of an electronic prescription, define practitioner, add a description of patient authority to acquire a prescription drug or device, add a requirement for pharmacies to transfer filled and unfilled prescriptions when requested by the patient, add a definitive list of practitioners authorized to issue prescriptions, address clarification of information required on prescriptions and allow prescription adaptation by the pharmacist.
+The proposed rule changes in §2519 prohibit pharmacies from requesting refill authorization from the prescriber in the absence of a request from the patient, his agent, or his caregiver and clarify that pharmacies may offer their patient an auto-refill service to facilitate refill requests.